composable-logs/composable-logs/docs/docs/home/notebook-support.md

 !!! info
     As motivation for supporting notebooks, there are already Python libraries like [Evidently<sup><sup><sub>:material-launch:</sub></sup></sup>](https://evidentlyai.com/) and [Pandas profiling<sup><sup><sub>:material-launch:</sub></sup></sup>](https://pandas-profiling.ydata.ai) that generate interactive dashboards/UIs inside Jupyter.
-    Thus, deploying a public pipeline using `pynb-dag-runner` can be used to deploy a first version of a public dashboard.
+    Thus, deploying a public pipeline using Composable Logs can be used to deploy a first version of a public dashboard.

     Further: JupyterLite make it possible to run Jupyter server in the browser; see [Possible Futures for Jupyter, PyData 7/2022 (YouTube, 20 mins)](https://www.youtube.com/watch?v=4041pEGsW6w).
 JupyterLite does not yet seem to be supported by existing Jupyter dashboard libraries, but there are initial work in this direction, see eg [link](https://github.com/holoviz/panel/issues/3605).
-This could make it possible to deploy interactive dashboards using `pynb-dag-runner`.
+This could make it possible to deploy interactive dashboards using Composable Logs.